-Measures considered for this study are referred to in Chapter 4, Section 4.1.
+Measures considered for this study are discussed in Section 4, Sub-section 4.1.
 This section provides additional information about those measures that were evaluated and removed from further consideration during the planning process.
-Due to the large size of the study area, for presentation and discussion purposes the ARB was divided into three areas that have distinct geomorphology as discussed in Section 4.2 of the main report: the Upper Basin, Central Basin and Lower Basin (Figures 2-1 through 2-3).
+Due to the large size of the study area, for presentation and discussion purposes, the ARB was divided into three areas that have distinct geomorphology: the Upper Basin, Central Basin, and Lower Basin (Figures F-1 through F-3).

 The ARB primarily has flooding from two different sources.
 The upper basin flooding is caused from headwater flooding from rainfall events.
-The lower basin flooding is caused by a combination of drainage from headwaters and backwater flooding from tides and wind setup.
-Thirty four nonstructural and structural management measures of a variety of scales were identified for evaluation to reduce the risk of flood damages within the ARB (Table 2).
+The lower basin flooding is caused by a combination of drainage from headwaters and backwater flooding from tides, wind setup, and flooding from tropical storm events.
+Thirty-four nonstructural and structural management measures of a variety of scales were identified for evaluation to reduce the risk of flood damages within the ARB (Table F-2).